openbpm-platform/openbpm-control/README.md

 When the `test-engine` profile is enabled as the active profile, the following application properties become available:

-1. `openbpm.control.testing.engine.type` - a type of BPM engine.
+1. `flowset.control.testing.engine.type` - a type of BPM engine.
 Supported values: `camunda_7`.
 Default value:
    `camunda_7`.
-2. `openbpm.control.testing.engine.docker-image` - the full docker image of the BPM engine.
+2. `flowset.control.testing.engine.docker-image` - the full docker image of the BPM engine.
 Supported
    values: [Camunda Run docker images](https://hub.docker.com/r/camunda/camunda-bpm-platform/tags?name=run).
    Default value: `camunda/camunda-bpm-platform:run-7.22.0`
-3. `openbpm.control.testing.engine.auth-type` - an authentication type for the BPM engine used in the tests.
+3. `flowset.control.testing.engine.auth-type` - an authentication type for the BPM engine used in the tests.
 Supported values:
    `Basic`.
 Default value: null.

 You can pass the values of these properties as environment variables or by using the `-P` prefix in the Gradle task command.